aljazceru/awesome-nostr/README.md

 - [nostr, a basic tour](https://github.com/rajarshimaitra/rust-nostr/blob/main/VISION.md) - an intro to nostr
 - [Nostr: Solucionando la censura de una vez por todas](https://estudiobitcoin.com/nostr-solucionando-la-censura-de-una-vez-por-todas/)
 - [nostr.guide](https://nostr.guide) - A guide to all things nostr
-- [nostr.how](https://nostr.how) - Quick-start to onboard desktop users with Alby & Astral
+- [nostr.how](https://nostr.how) - A comprehensive non-technical beginners guide to Nostr.
+Available in several languages.
 - [nostr](https://github.com/nostr-protocol/nostr)![stars](https://img.shields.io/github/stars/nostr-protocol/nostr.svg?style=social) - overview and FAQ
 - [tinkering with nostr without any client](https://medium.com/@p2w34/tinkering-with-the-nostr-protocol-will-it-take-twitter-over-74c4bf0fea66)
 - [UseNostr](https://usenostr.org) - A small guide for anyone who wants to learn more about how nostr works and what it can do.